-ScreenSteps login means that the users have a user record in ScreenSteps and they will login view the ScreenSteps login screen.
+ScreenSteps username/password means that the users have a user record in ScreenSteps and they will login through the ScreenSteps login screen.
 For this to work, ScreenSteps must be your identity provider.

 You will create user records in ScreenSteps and grant them permission to view your site.

-With remote authentication you connect ScreenSteps to a separate identity provider.
+With SAML or remote authentication you connect ScreenSteps to a separate identity provider.
 That identity provider needs to be able to:

 - Login your user